ajcurrie-a11y/MAGD150_Lab_Assignments/README.md

 ### Description:

-Program uses *p5.sound.js* library in order to work with sound effects.
+Program uses the *p5.sound.js* library in order to work with sound effects.